mckinsey/vizro/vizro-core/docs/pages/user-guides/aggrid.md

-# How to use AGGrids
+# How to use AG Grids

-This guide shows you how to use the [AG Grid](https://www.ag-grid.com/) to visualize your tabular data in the dashboard.
+This guide shows you how to use [AG Grid](https://www.ag-grid.com/) to visualize your tabular data in the dashboard.
 It is an interactive table/grid component designed for viewing, editing, and exploring large datasets. and Vizro's recommended table implementation.

-The Vizro [`AGGrid`][vizro.models.AGGrid] model is based on the [Dash AG Grid](https://dash.plotly.com/dash-ag-grid), which is in turn based the original [Javascript implementation](https://www.ag-grid.com/).
+The Vizro [`AgGrid`][vizro.models.AgGrid] model is based on the [Dash AG Grid](https://dash.plotly.com/dash-ag-grid), which is in turn based the original [Javascript implementation](https://www.ag-grid.com/).

 ## Basic usage

-To add a [`AGGrid`][vizro.models.AGGrid] to your page, do the following:
+To add a [`AgGrid`][vizro.models.AgGrid] to your page, do the following:

-- insert the [`AGGrid`][vizro.models.AGGrid] model into the `components` argument of the [`Page`][vizro.models.Page] model
+- insert the [`AgGrid`][vizro.models.AgGrid] model into the `components` argument of the [`Page`][vizro.models.Page] model
 - enter the `dash_ag_grid` function under the `figure` argument (imported via `from vizro.tables import dash_ag_grid`)

-The Vizro version of this AGGrid differs in one way from the original Dash AG Grid: it requires the user to provide a pandas dataframe as source of data.
+The Vizro version of this AG Grid differs in one way from the original Dash AG Grid: it requires the user to provide a pandas dataframe as source of data.
 This must be entered under the argument `data_frame`.
 All other [parameters of the Dash AG Grid](https://dash.plotly.com/dash-ag-grid/reference) can be entered as keyword arguments.
 Note that some defaults are set for some of the arguments (e.g. for `columnDefs`) to help with styling and usability.